cburdine/materials-ml-workshop/_sources/ml_intro/ml_intro.md

 ### Supervised Learning:

 In supervised learning, a predictive model is provided with a labeled dataset, where each data point is associated with a corresponding target or outcome variable.
 The goal is for the model to "learn" a function that can map input features to the correct output labels.
-This type of learning is commonly used for tasks such as classification (where the model categorizes data into predefined classes) and regression (where the model predicts a continuous numerical value) Supervised learning relies on the availability of labeled data which is usef to fit the model.
+This type of learning is commonly used for tasks such as classification (where the model categorizes data into predefined classes) and regression (where the model predicts a continuous numerical value) Supervised learning relies on the availability of labeled data which is used to fit the model.
 The success of supervised learning depends on the quality and representativeness of the labeled examples provided.

 ### Unsupervised Learning: